rust-lang/rust/text/0000-as-cell.md

 - The need to modify the data structure containing the data (Which might not always be possible because it might come from external code).
-- Restriction to `Copy` types for `Cell`, and ref count overhead for `RefCell`.
 - Loss of the ability to directly hand out `&T` and `&mut T` references to the data.
+- Refcounting overhead in case of `RefCell<T>`.

-This RFC proposes a way to address the first and the last of the previous restrictions by introducing simple conversions functions to the standard library that allow the creation of shared borrowed `Cell<T>`s from mutably borrowed `T`s.
+This RFC proposes a way to address these in cases where `Cell<T>` would be used by introducing simple conversions functions to the standard library that allow the creation of shared borrowed `Cell<T>`s from mutably borrowed `T`s.

-This allows the original data structure to remain unchanged in type, which makes this approach more applicable to more problems, and an answer to many of the situations that require C-style for loops at the moment.
+This in turn allows the original data structure to remain unchanged, while allowing to temporary opt-in to the `Cell` API as needed.
 As an example, given `Cell::from_mut_slice(&mut [T]) -> &[Cell<T>]`,
-the previous Example can be written as this:
+the previous examples can be written as this:

 ```rust
 let mut v: Vec<i32> = ...;